 Many women with fibroids experience heavy, long periods.
 They may also have irregular menstrual cycles.
 While unpleasant, new evidence suggests that these long periods could also be deadly.
 In fact, women with irregular or long period cycles were more likely to die before they turned 70.
 They also had a higher risk of dying from cancer and cardiovascular disease, especially if they experienced longer cycles.

-The Health Risk of Long Periods
+The Health Risk of Irregular Periods

 To reach their conclusions, studies explored life cycles of women with typical menstrual cycles (between 26 and 31 days.)
 Then, they compared the findings to women whose menstrual cycles lasted more than 40 days.